Fernan24/BigNumber/README.md

 # BigNumber

-This is project is a simple text-based  Stock Exchange System that runs in the console or terminal.
+This project is my own implementation of the BigInteger Java Class

 ## Notes